How long will I stay in the hospital?

 Will I need physical therapy after my knee replacement?

 Yes.
 Physical therapy is an essential part of your recovery after knee replacement.
 The amount of work you put into your recovery is directly related to the performance of your joint and ultimately your satisfaction with the surgery.
-Physical therapy may be performed in the outpatient setting, in your home, or in a rehabilitation facility depending on your individual needs.
+Physical therapy is best performed in the outpatient setting.
+Rarely, therapy may be performed at home with home health.

 Is knee replacement very painful?

-Pain management following total knee replacement has come a long way over the last 10 years with increased use of regional nerve blocks, spinal blocks, and various other modalities used for pain control.
+Pain management following total knee replacement has come a long way with increased use of regional nerve blocks, spinal blocks, and multimodal pain control.
 Total hip replacement is generally considered to be less painful than total knee replacement.
 Early range of motion and rapid rehabilitation protocols are also designed to reduce early stiffness and pain, making the procedure in general much less painful than in years past.
 You may have relatively mild pain following the procedure, or you may have a more difficult time than others.
 Everyone is unique and handles and perceives pain differently.

 Will I need general anesthesia?